 - a.
 The role of the government is to support unlocking private sector resources including pension funds and Assets Under Management towards affordable housing. - b.
 2.94 percent of the 2.7 Million of the formally employed people earn more than Kshs.
 100,000 and can afford the market mortgage; of this 36.8 percent will go for the market based mortgage. - c.
 Minimum value for a Market qualifying property is Kshs.
 4 Million. - d.
-Current government contribution to Kenya Mortgage Refinance Company (KMRC) through accessible credit line of Kshs 19 Billion from the World Bank and Kshs 8 Billion from African Development Bank (AfDB).
-This has unlocked Kshs 12 Billion in accessed funds for on-leading to Primary Mortgage Lenders (PMLs) as per KMRC's eligibility criteria. - e.
+Current government contribution to KMRC amounting to Kshs.
+7.70 Billion will unlock Kshs.
+16.94 Billion in on-lending as per the KMRC eligibility for Primary Mortgage Lenders which requires the nominal value of pledged home loans should exceed the aggregate outstanding balance of the loans to the financial institution by 120 percent. - e.
 The government will allocate Kshs.
 1 Billion to the settlement fund annually.
 The funds will be lent to the landless to purchase land and will be repaid at annual interest of 5 percent